-Kaiser Permanente's Northern

-California region outperformed the

-MDGuidelines population benchmark

-by an average of more than

-807,207 days per year

-system-wide, team-based, physician-led and data-driven.
+Within a year, Kaiser Permanente's NCAL Occupational Health Department outperformed the MDGuidelines normative data set of more than 8 million cases by 350,121 days per year system-wide, team-based, physician-led and data-driven.

 In turn, Kaiser Permanente is able to deliver on the promise of integrated healthcare delivery by aligning products and services that improve health and productivity along the full spectrum of well-being.